Van: You and Merle are probably the only people who'd say that.

 - Cursed Princess Club: As soon as Gwendolyn becomes aware that her looks are considered ugly by people outside her immediate family (particularly by her arranged fiancé Frederick), she begins developing huge self-image problems.
 She soon comes across the eponymous club, which is full of princesses (and a prince) who have similar insecurities as a result of their curses and who serve as an emotional support group for each other.

 - Luna suffers from "tuskmouth", but is good-looking despite this... yet was abused by her mother into believing otherwise.
 Although it's kind of an Informed Flaw even in-universe; she isn't the weirdest-looking person in the comic by a country mile, and Dominic responds to her explanation for the half-face veil Luna's mother forces her to wear with utter incredulity.
 This may have something to do with the prevalent Fantastic Racism against orcs common among the region's wealthy elite, and relocating to the much more tolerant environment of the magic academy at Barthis helped considerably.

 - Nimmel Phoenix was blinded in one eye and suffered extensive facial scarring while defending fellow students from the Infernomancer.
-The werewolves he ended up hanging out with a few arcs back, being a Proud Warrior Race, thought it was awesome when they found out what he had under those Peek-a-Bangs.
+The werewolves he ended up hanging out with a few arcs back, being a Proud Warrior Race, thought it was awesome when they found out what he had under those bangs.

 - El Goonish Shive had a mild case.
 Grace worried about her "monstrousness" until she discovered that the only reaction Sarah and Elliot ever show is blaming Tedd (due to specific experience), while Tedd ogles her in hybrid form even more eagerly than in human form.
 Even after the remark about "furry fetish and a half-cat girlfriend" she had a fit of concern about her three-tailed omega form.
 As if there could be any problem.